Joan Sutherland: Early and personal life

 Joan Sutherland was born in Sydney, Australia, to Scottish parents and attended St Catherine's School in the suburb of Waverley, New South Wales.
 As a child, she listened to and imitated her mother's singing exercises.
-Her mother, a mezzo-soprano, had taken voice lessons but never considered making a career as a professional singer.
+Her mother, a mezzo-soprano, had taken voice lessons but never considered singing as a career.
 Sutherland was 18 years old when she began seriously studying voice with John and Aida Dickens.
 She made her concert debut in Sydney, as Dido in a production of Henry Purcell's Dido and Aeneas, in 1947.

-After winning Australia's most important competition, the Sun Aria (now known as the Sydney Eisteddfod McDonald's Operatic Aria) in 1949, she came third after the baritone Ronal Jackson in radio 3DB's £1,000 Mobil Quest, which she won a year later.
+In 1949, as well as winning Australia's most important competition, the (Sydney) Sun Aria, Joan Sutherland came third after the baritone Ronal Jackson in radio 3DB's £1,000 Mobil Quest; Joan Sutherland won the Mobil Quest the next year (1950).

 In 1951, she made her stage debut in Eugene Goossens's Judith.
 She then went to London to further her studies at the Opera School of the Royal College of Music with Clive Carey.
 She was engaged by the Royal Opera House, Covent Garden, as a utility soprano, and made her debut there on 28 October 1952, as the First Lady in The Magic Flute, followed in November by a few performances as Clotilde in Vincenzo Bellini's opera Norma, with Maria Callas as Norma.

 Being an admirer of Kirsten Flagstad in her early career, she trained to be a Wagnerian dramatic soprano.
 In December 1952, she sang her first leading role at the Royal Opera House, Amelia in Un ballo in maschera.
 Other roles included Agathe in Der Freischütz, the Countess in The Marriage of Figaro, Desdemona in Otello, Gilda in Rigoletto, Eva in Die Meistersinger von Nürnberg, and Pamina in The Magic Flute.
 In 1953, she sang the role of Lady Rich in Benjamin Britten's Gloriana a few months after its world premiere, and created the role of Jenifer in Michael Tippett's The Midsummer Marriage, on 27 January 1955.

 Sutherland married Australian conductor and pianist Richard Bonynge on 16 October 1954.
 Their son, Adam, was born in 1956.
 Bonynge gradually convinced her that Wagner might not be her Fach, and that since she could produce high notes and coloratura with great ease, she should perhaps explore the bel canto repertoire.
 She eventually settled in this Fach, spending most of her career singing dramatic coloratura soprano.